h365chen/ece454/tut/week4.md

 Finally, the peak throughput is $min(\frac{5T}{18L+5D}, \frac{20}{D})$

-*Think: How many threads are needed to fully utilize the server if we consider $L=0$?*
+*Think: How many threads are needed to fully utilize the server if we consider L = 0?*